dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 AUTH_URL="http://localhost:3000/auth"
 ```

-When the application is running behind a reverse proxy - or in a docker container - `AUTH_TRUST_HOST`
+When the application is running behind a reverse proxy - or in a docker container - `AUTH_TRUST_HOST` needs to be set to 'true' - see the auth.js deployment docs
 ```
 AUTH_TRUST_HOST: true
 ```